Security in OpenAPI

 section of the OpenAPI document or at the operation level.

-Security Requirement Object
+The Security Requirement Object

-A Security Requirement Object defines a map of security scheme names, with an array of scopes or roles that are required to access an API (or specific operation).
+A Security Requirement Object defines a map of security scheme names with an array of scopes or roles that are required to access an API (or specific operation).

-The names must match the names of Security Scheme Objects defined in the Components Object under the securitySchemes
+The names must match the names of the Security Scheme Objects defined in the Components Object under the securitySchemes

 field.